mauriciopoppe/kubernetes-playground/docs/sandbox-with-debugger.md

 Projects:

-- `cmd/hello-world-linux` - Accessing the API server from a pod (see the rbac rules too)
+- `cmd/hello-world-linux` - Accessing the API server from a pod.
-- `cmd/hello-world-windows` - Works only in windows nodes, same as hello-world but with a windows binary
+- `cmd/hello-world-windows` - Works only in windows nodes, same as hello-world-linux but with a windows binary.